bamason2/ttc066-module/docs/labs/Suspension System Simulation.md

 In the above figure, the name of the gain block has been changed to something more descriptive (do this yourself on your model).

 Set the simulation to run for just 5 seconds and run it.
-Then use Matlab to plot the velocity time history (Note that time is automatically output by Simulink, in an array called tout.)
+Then use MATLAB to plot the velocity time history (Note that time is automatically output by Simulink, in an array called tout.)

 <img src="figs/suspension_fig3.png" width="400"/>\\
 *Figure: Simulation results*

 The result is quite coarse.
 This is because, with such a simple model, Simulink doesn’t need to take very small steps in time (in the integration process) to get accurate results.
 There are (at least) two ways to correct this, both obtained from menu tabs Simulation → Configuration Parameters from the top of the model window.
-Changing the Relative tolerance, on the Solver tab, from default $10^{-3}$ to a smaller value, say $10^{-6}$, will force the simulation to achieve greater accuracy, and hence more time steps and a smoother result.
+Changing the Relative tolerance, on the Solver tab, from default $10^{-3}$ to a smaller value, say $10^{-6}$, will force more time steps and a smoother result.
 This works better with more challenging integration problems, so leave this option for later consideration.

-If you don’t need to force greater accuracy, but just Refine the look of the output, you can set a refine factor greater than 1 (use 10, say), within the Data Import / Export tab (under Additional parameters).
+If you don’t need to force greater accuracy, but just refine the look of the output, you can set a refine factor greater than 1 (use 10, say), within the Data Import / Export tab (under Additional parameters).
 Do this now.

 Modify your Simulink model so it outputs displacement too, then produce a plot with velocity and displacement time histories on the same axes.
 Why do the velocity and displacement time histories look the way they do?
 Why aren’t they both simply sinusoidal?
 (Think about the first cycle of Force (and hence acceleration), and what this physically does to the lump of mass.)